tbang618/RustGuides/Rustlings/Rustlings2.md

 ### 2. Borrowing Variables
 In this exercise, we want to keep `vec0` valid in the scope of `main()` after "moving" its value into `fill_vec()`.

-Similar to *pass-by-reference* in C/C++, a different variable or scope can **borrow** a value.
+A different variable or scope can **borrow** a value.
 The *owner* essentially allows another variable, the *borrower*, to access its owned value, but the borrower *cannot free* the value; when the borrower goes out of scope, the value remains valid with the owner.
 A borrowed value, or **reference**, is prefixed by the symbol `&`.
 We already saw this when introducing slice types.
+Remember, this is *not* the same as a C++ reference.

 As for the exercise: first, the function definition of `fill_vec()` needs to be modified to accept a borrowed vector instead:
 ```Rust